- Legionnaires' disease is a type of pneumonia caused by legionella bacteria.

 Legionnaires' disease is an uncommon, severe and sometimes life-threatening form of pneumonia, or lung inflammation, caused by legionella bacteria.

-There are many different species of Legionella bacteria but the two most common in Australia are Legionella pneumophila (found in water) and Legionella longbeachae (found in soil).
-Legionella pneumophila bacteria can contaminate air conditioning cooling towers, whirlpool spas, shower heads and other bodies of water.
+There are many different species of legionella bacteria found in damp environments.
+The two most common in Australia are legionella pneumophila (found in water) and legionella longbeachae (found in soil).
+Legionella pneumophila bacteria can contaminate air conditioning cooling towers, decorative fountains, humidifiers, whirlpool spas, shower heads and other bodies of water.
 Legionella longbeachae can contaminate soil or potting mix.

 It is important that you contact your doctor as soon as possible if you think that you have been exposed to legionella bacteria.

 People with Legionnaires' disease usually get sick between 2 and 10 days after being infected.
 The symptoms are similar to those of the flu, including:

 - shortness of breath